ZnovVlad/zWtf/README.md

-zWtf
+zwtf
 ====

-This program will be shows you who took all the available space on your disk!
+The program will be shows you who took all the available space on your disk!